Cargo B Airlines

 Cargo B Airlines was a cargo airline with its head office in the Brucargo Building 706 in Zaventem, Belgium.

 History

 The airline was founded by Rob Kuijpers, former CEO of Brussels Airlines and DHL.
-It started operations in October 2007.
-In July 2009 the company announced its move from Brussels Airport to Liège Airport, more flexible with its 24/7 opening hours.
-The airline ceased operations in July 2009 after failing to receive tenders.

-On July 1, 2009, Cargo B went bankrupt and terminated all operation until further notice.
+It started operations on October 14, 2007.
+In 2009 the company announced its move from Brussels Airport to Liège Airport, more flexible with its 24/7 opening hours.
+The airline ceased operations on July 1, 2009 after failing to receive tenders.
+On that same day Cargo B went bankrupt and terminated all operations.